franciscop/polystore/readme.md

 }
 ```

 This is very useful for performance resons since it will retrieve the data sequentially, avoiding blocking the client while retrieving it all at once.
-The main disadvantage is if you keep writing data while the async iterator is running.
+The main disadvantage is if you keep writing data asynchronously while the async iterator is running.

 You can also iterate on a subset of the entries with `.prefix()` (the prefix is stripped from the key here, see [.`prefix()`](#prefix)):